Supplementary data: Nova Scotia

 Topic: Maintaining healthy body weight

-Title of image: Percentage of individuals in NS (aged ≥ 18) classified as overweight or obese in 2017-2018, by income quintile and sex
+Title of image: Percentage of individuals in NS (aged ≥ 18) classified as overweight or obese, by sex

 Data source: Canadian Community Health Survey